Manoj381997/Todo-App-Django/README.md

 # Todo-App-Django
-This application is a basic To-do App developed using Django
+A web application used to manage tasks on day-to-day basis, built using python and django.